YichenGuo2002/SudokuW-Ease/README.md

 - In Progress: Use Selenium to scrape Javascript-loaded content from sites like LA Times.

 #### Development Progress:
-2023 Summer: Improve current features, Connect to SQLite, Create user system
+【2023 Summer】: Improve current features, Connect to SQLite, Create user system
  - (06/07/23): Updated README plan

 ### Acknowledgement